São Tomé and Príncipe women's national football team: History

-In 1985, almost no country in the world had a women's national football team, including São Tomé and Príncipe who did not play their first FIFA recognised fixture until 2002 when they participated in qualifications for the 2003 Women's World Cup.
+São Tomé and Príncipe women's team played their first FIFA recognised fixture in 2002 when they participated in qualifications for the 2003 Women's World Cup.
 In the team's history, they have only played in six FIFA recognised matches.
 On 10 August 2002 in São Tome, São Tomé and Príncipe lost to Gabon 0–2 after being down 0–1 at the half.
 On 24 August 2002 in Libreville, São Tomé and Príncipe lost to Gabon 0–6 after being down 0–3 at the half.
 They finished last in the first group round, scoring 0 total goals and having 8 scored against them in two games.
 On 19 February 2006 in São Tomé and Príncipe, São Tomé and Príncipe lost 0–3 to Togo.
 On 26 February 2006 in Togo, São Tomé and Príncipe lost 0–6 to Togo.
 In 2010, the country did not have a team competing in the African Women's Championships during the preliminary rounds or at the 2011 All Africa Games.
 In June 2012, the team was not ranked in the world by FIFA.
 The team has never been ranked by FIFA.

 In October 2021, São Tomé and Príncipe participated in the first round of 2022 Africa Women Cup of Nations qualification, which acted also as the first round of Africa's 2023 Women's World Cup qualifiers, but withdrew after losing the first leg to Togo 0–5, leading to the cancellation of the second and the team's elimination.